 TW - racism, potential shattering of parental illusions

-This is the first of two posts.
+This is the first of three posts.
 The second one deals with the way Steiner schools minimize their connections to anthroposophy and why this is not ok.
 You can read it here.
+The third one is about racism in Steiner schools.
+It's here.

 I know there are some lengthy footnotes but the subject is so layered and complex.
 You'll really get a fuller picture of you read them.
 Also they're not in numerical order becaude I kept thinking of new ones I had to add in.